James B. Simmons House

 The James B. Simmons House, also known as the Simmons-Bond House, was built in 1903 in Toccoa, Georgia by the noted Georgia architect E. Levi Prater for James B. Simmons, a successful lumberman.
 The main occupants of the house have been the James B. Simmons and the Julius Belton Bond families.
-The property was add to the United States National Register of Historic Places in 1983.
+The property was added to the United States National Register of Historic Places in 1983.

 Architecture

 The house, located in downtown Toccoa, Georgia across from the county courthouse, is representative of the frame Queen Anne Style Greek Revival houses built in Northern Georgia around the turn of the Twentieth century.